joshp23/tt-rss-yourls/README.md

 =============

-This plugin is known to be working with the lastest stable version of ttrss 1.7.9. for changes please use the 'dev' branch
+This plugin is known to be working with the lastest stable version of ttrss 1.7.9.
+This branch is the 'dev' branch to allow me/you/etc to change code do pull requests without killing the "production/master" branch ;)

 A plugin for Tiny Tiny RSS, to shorten urls via Yourls Requierement